KatieThompson704/Katie-Thompson-Challenge01-Refractor/README.md

+# HTML CSS Git Challenge: Code Refactor
-# Katie's Code Refactor - Challenge 01
+# Katie Thompson - Challenge 01

 ## Description

-The purpose of this project is to refactor HTML and CSS starter code to meet accessibility standards.
+The purpose of this project is to practice following the Scout Rule by refactoring HTML and CSS starter code to meet accessibility standards.
 The starter code modifications were made using objectives defined in the following User Story and Acceptance Criteria.

 ### User Story